 Some days you will feel better than others.
 On good days, you may try to make up for all the things you can’t do on the days when you have less energy.
-By the end of the day, you are exhausted, and then you spend the next two days in bed.
+By the end of the day, you are exhausted, and then you spend the next 2 days in bed.
 When you have another good day, the pattern repeats itself.

 If you were very active before your illness and engaged in competitive sports, it may be difficult for you to choose activities that don’t require as much energy.
 So choose a few activities that you enjoy, but use moderation.
 Some exercise is good, even if it is only stretching.
 When you're sick is not the best time to engage in competitive sports.
 Rather than lots of physical activities, this is probably a good time to concentrate on some old or new hobbies requiring less physical exertion.

 You may or may not be able to continue working full time, or even part time, depending on the severity of your illness.
 Discuss this situation with your employer and see if you can decrease your work hours.
 Lost work hours can have a significant financial impact.
 Try to be prepared to scale back or compensate for the lost income.
 You may be able to receive partial or total disability income benefits through your employer, a private plan, or the Social Security Administration.
 You should be aware that this is a lengthy process and that disability earnings could be significantly less than your salary.

 If you are in school, see if it is possible to have home tutoring or home schooling, to attend school part time, or to do remote or online courses.
 It is better to go slow and let your body heal gradually, rather than take on more work than you can successfully complete and, in the process, worsen your medical condition.

 Your partner, family, friends, and even your employer and coworkers will likely have to make adjustments.
 It’s important that they know the name and nature of your illness so that they can provide support and help you to cope.